ckntav/ckntav/README.md

 My doctoral research has provided me with a strong foundation in computational biology, genomics, and bioinformatics, along with hands-on experience in sequencing data analysis, scientific research, and innovative problem-solving.

 📊 **interests**
-- Developing R packages 📦
+- developing R packages 📦
-- Web development (in progress) 💻
+- web development (in progress) 💻
-- Data visualization 📈
+- data visualization 📈
-- Bioinformatics 🧬
+- bioinformatics 🧬
-- Running 🏃‍♂️
+- running 🏃‍♂️

 🌐 **more about my work**
 - website: [ckntav.github.io](https://ckntav.github.io/) 🌍